StaxRip is a video encoding app for Windows with a unrivaled feature set and usability.

 - AMD Polaris card or newer for HEVC/H.265 hardware encoding

 StaxRip is for the most part portable, some features require certain apps to be installed, in such case StaxRip provides guidance so the user must not take great care.
+This is due to VFW Framework.

 Whenever StaxRip starts the first time from a new location it will ask for a settings folder location to use for this particular start-up location.
 You can open the current settings folder from the main menu at Tools > Folders > Settings